jeremykeen/vagrant-splunk/README.md

 5. `cd vagrant-splunk`
 6. Run `vagrant up`

+You must have the splunk and ScaleIO files downloaded and in the proper directories as seen [here](images/vagrant-splunk-files.png) until I make this more dynamic.

 ### Launch Splunk
 After the installation has completed, simply point your web browser to http://192.168.50.21:8000 to login in to Splunk